AlexandraBledea/SE-Sem2-Framework-Design/README-clock-component.md

-# Clock Customizable Component
+# Clock  Component
-`ClockComponentCustomizable` is a web component built with LitElement that displays a clock.
-Users can customize time zone, locale, appearance (text color, border color, background color), and border style.
+`ClockComponent` is a LitElement-based web component that displays a clock, which can be customized in terms of time zone, locale, and theme.

 ## Features
-- Displays current time with customizable time zone and locale.
+- Displays the current time, updating every second.
-- Customizable text color, border color, and background color.
+- Customizable time zone and locale settings.
-- Supports various border styles: solid, dashed and dotted.
+- Supports multiple theme variations for customization.

 ## Public Properties